Happy birthday Quasi

 1961 - Peter Beardsley was born in Newcastle.
 He arrived at Anfield from Newcastle United for a British record £1.9m fee in July 1987, winning two League titles, an FA Cup and two FA Charity Shields, scoring 59 times in 175 games.
 He was controversially sold by Graeme Souness to Everton for £1m in August 1991.

 2002 – Dutch defender Ki-Jana Hoever was born in Amsterdam.
 He joined from Ajax in the summer of 2018, signing his first professional contract in July 2019.
-He scored once in four senior appearances before moving to Wolverhampton Wanderers for an initial £9m last September.
+He scored once in four senior appearances before moving to Wolverhampton Wanderers for an initial £9m in September 2020.

 1882 – Forward Sam Gilligan was born in Dundee.
 He signed from Bristol City in May 1910, having featured in the FA Cup Final for them the previous year.
 He netted sixteen goals in forty games, including the crucial strike at Oldham Athletic in April 1912 that kept us in the top flight, before joining Gillingham as Player/Manager in July 1913.